radhagummuluri/EmployeeManagement/README.md

 - deduction amount per census type (employee/dependents)
 - year to date deduction amount per census type

+Instructions:
+Clone the solution repository locally
+Change the connection string in application.json file (if needed) In Visual studio package manager set the default project to src\EmployeeManagement.Web Run the command "Update-Migration" in the Package Manager console Set EmployeeManagement.Web as the starting project and run the application from visual studio and the application opens in the browser.

+Application usage:
+Initial screen is the employee list page.
+One can create an employee and edit/view details/delete the employee from the grid.
+Clicking into an employee row, will open the details screen.
+One can create/edit dependents from here.
+Clicking on the payroll preview link will display all payrolls(with deductions) for all the pay periods for the current year.
+We can drill into details in each pay period, by clicking on the show details link.
+This should show deduction details per census (employee/dependent)

 Basic Design Goals:
 - Solution has a layered architecture where every layer has specific responsibility/concerns.
 - UI should be intuitive to use